smckech/lordcephei.github.io/pages/lmtut.md

 <div onclick="elm = document.getElementById('box4'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">Click here to show or hide.</div>
 {::nomarkdown}<div style="display:none;" id="box4">{:/}

 Creating the band structure is fairly simple.
 All you have to do is create a file which specifies which branches you want and how fine a mesh you want it for.
-So create a file called *syml.ext*{: style="color: green"}; the syntax for this file is quite intuitive, each line provides information for each band structure branch to be outputted; Simply specify the number of points in the branch, starting vector and final vector; for example branch Γ to R with 50 k points will be :
+So create a file called *syml.ext*{: style="color: green"}; the syntax for this file is quite intuitive, each line provides information for each band structure branch to be outputted; simply specify the number of points in the branch, starting vector and final vector; for example branch Γ to R with 50 k points will be :

 	50 0.0 0.0 0.0 0.5 0.5 0.5